jethornton/flexgui/docs/source/hal.rst

 .. image:: /images/hal-04.png
    :align: center

-The first item in the Value must be a unique HAL name, then seperated by commas the next item must be the HAL Pin Type then the HAL Pin Direction.
+The first item in the Value must be unique Flex HAL name, then seperated by commas the next item must be the HAL Pin Type then the HAL Pin Direction.
+The pin name created by Flex is flexhal.(the name you put first).

 .. image:: /images/hal-05.png
    :align: center